awsdocs/amazon-vpc-user-guide/doc_source/security_iam_service-with-iam.md

 Include actions in a policy to grant permissions to perform the associated operation\.

 Amazon VPC shares its API namespace with Amazon EC2\.
 Policy actions in Amazon VPC use the following prefix before the action: `ec2:`\.
-For example, to grant someone permission to create a VPC with the Amazon EC2 `CreateVpc` API operation, you include the `ec2:CreateVpc` action in their policy\.
+For example, to grant a user permission to create a VPC using the `CreateVpc` API operation, you grant access to the `ec2:CreateVpc` action\.
 Policy statements must include either an `Action` or `NotAction` element\.

 To specify multiple actions in a single statement, separate them with commas as shown in the following example\.